 Why is that?

-It is not simply because they are famous, but rather, they possess presence.
+It is not simply because they are famous, but rather, they possess presence, and gravitas is at the heart of Executive Presence.

 One key factor of leadership presence – and in turn of these famous figures — is that they command the attention of others almost effortlessly.